Pictures

 This bayonet is a Serbian M1899 bayonet made at the Artiljerijsko Tehnički Zavod (Artillery Technical Institute) in Kragujevac.
 The Kragujevac plant was known by this name between 1918–1923, so this bayonet would most likely have been made during that period.

-Differences from the M1899 bayonet produced in the U.S. by Plumb are the crosspiece secured with flush rivets, the grip scales secured by spanner nuts, and the "AT3" ricasso mark.
+Differences from the M1899 bayonet produced in the U.S. by Plumb are a thicker crosspiece secured with flush rivets, the grip scales secured by spanner nuts, and the "AT3" ricasso mark.

 The scabbard with this example is similar to that used with the Austrian M1888 bayonet.
 The ball finial is missing and the end simply welded closed.